Kim Chwajin

-Kim Chwajin (Note: Name also romanized "Kim Jwa-jin", "Kim Chwa-chin", "Kim Joa-jin" or "Gim Jwajin") (24 November 1889 – 24 January 1930), also known by his art name Paegya, was a Korean military general, independence activist and anarchist.
-Born into a noble family, Kim was educated at a military academy shortly before the Japanese annexation of Korea.
+Kim Chwajin (Note: Name also romanized "Kim Jwa-jin", "Kim Chwa-chin", "Kim Joa-jin" or "Gim Jwajin") (24 November 1889 – 24 January 1930), also known by his art name Paegya, was a Korean military officer, independence activist, and anarchist.
+Born into a noble family in the kingdom of Joseon, Kim was educated at the military academy of the newly-founded Korean Empire shortly before the Japanese annexation of Korea in 1910.
 After spending three years in prison for freeing his family's slaves, he joined the Korean independence movement and went to Manchuria to fight against the Empire of Japan.
-There he established the Northern Military Administration Office and trained Korean soldiers in guerrilla warfare, before going on to lead the Korean Independence Army to victory in the Battle of Cheongsanri.
-He then co-founded the Korean Independence Corps and went to Siberia, but was forced back to Manchuria following the Free City Incident.
-Kim subsequently fell under the influence of anarchism, and in 1925, he established the New People's Administration, which he intended to follow egalitarian and libertarian principles.
-Following a split in the Administration, he joined together with young socialists and anarchists to establish the Korean People's Association in Manchuria, a self-governing federation of agricultural cooperatives.
-Only a year later, in 1930, he was assassinated by a young member of the Communist Party of Korea.
+While in Manchuria, Kim established the Northern Military Administration Office in 1919 and trained Korean soldiers in guerrilla warfare before going on to lead the Korean Independence Army to victory in the Battle of Cheongsanri.

+In 1920, Kim co-founded the Korean Independence Corps and went to Siberia, but was forced back to Manchuria following the Free City Incident.
+He was subsequently influenced by anarchism and in 1925 established the New People's Administration, which Kim intended to follow egalitarian and libertarian principles.
+Following a split in the Administration, in 1929 he joined with young socialists and anarchists to establish the Korean People's Association in Manchuria, a self-governing federation of agricultural cooperatives.
+In 1930, he was assassinated by a young member of the Communist Party of Korea.
 Kim is considered a national hero in modern-day South Korea and has been compared to the Ukrainian anarchist Nestor Makhno.

 Biography

 Early life and education

-Kim Chwajin was born in 1889, into a Korean noble family, in southern Korea's Hongseong County.
+Kim Chwajin was born in 1889, into a Korean noble family, in Hongseong County of southern Joseon.
 He took the art name of "Paegya", and from an early age, he began to believe in social justice.

 In 1905, Kim enrolled in the military academy of the Imperial Korean Armed Forces and specialised in the martial art of Yudo.
 He also became proficient in horseriding, marksmanship and sword fighting.
 Only two years later, the Japan–Korea Treaty of 1907 compelled the Korean armed forces to disband.
 The military academy was itself reduced to only 15 recruits, including Kim himself; he graduated as an officer before the military academy was dissolved by a royal decree in September 1909.

-When he turned 18, he freed all his family's slaves; he burnt their slave register and even redistributed some of his own land to the more than 50 freed people.
+When he turned 18, he freed all his family's slaves; he burnt their slave register and even redistributed some of his own land to the more than 50 families he had freed.
 This was the first large-scale slave emancipation in modern Korean history, for which Kim was sentenced to three years' imprisonment.